riboviz/riboviz/docs/user/prep-riboviz-operation.md

 ### Interactive Visualization

-An additional script within the riboviz codebase allows the generation of interactive plots from the dataset after the riboviz workflow has been completed.
+An additional script within the RiboViz codebase allows the generation of interactive plots from the dataset after the RiboViz workflow has been completed.

-A process within the main riboviz workflow (`createInteractiveVizParamsConfigFile`, within `prep-riboviz.nf`) generates a configuration yaml file specifically for this interactive visualization (`interactive_viz_config.yaml`, found in the `dir_out` directory), and users can then run `rscripts/run_shiny_server.R` using this additional yaml (as detailed within the specific [run-shiny-server-operation.md documentation](./run-run_shiny_server-operation.md)).
+A process within the main RiboViz workflow (`createInteractiveVizParamsConfigFile`, within `prep-riboviz.nf`) generates a configuration yaml file specifically for this interactive visualization (`interactive_viz_config.yaml`, found in the `dir_out` directory), and users can then run `rscripts/run_shiny_server.R` using this additional yaml (as detailed within the specific [run-shiny-server-operation.md documentation](./run-run_shiny_server-operation.md)).
 This generates a shiny app instance which users can view to explore their data.

 ---